-The first SWE ORSA report was submitted to the CAA in November 2019.
+The last SWE ORSA report was submitted to the CAA on 21 December 2019.
 Future reports will be produced on the basis of year-end figures, in accordance with prudential and financial reporting (QRT's and Annual Accounts), also taking into account the 4 Year Operating Plan.
 The SWE CRO & Chief Actuary is responsible for overall production of SWE ORSA Report.

-B.3.3.2 Frequency
+B.3.4.2 Frequency

-The ORSA process is carried out at least annually but additional (ad-hoc) editions may be carriedout either on request of the Board of Directors or the Commissariat Aux Assurances, or in case of an event that could significantly / materially change the risk profile of the undertaking or its solvency ratio.
+The ORSA process is carried out at least annually but additional (ad-hoc) editions may be carried-out either on request of the Board of Directors or the Commissariat Aux Assurances, or in case of an event that could significantly / materially change the risk profile of the undertaking or its solvency ratio.

-B.3.3.3 Determination of overall solvency needs (OSN)
+B.3.4.3 Determination of SWE's Overall Solvency Needs (OSN)